-The first (preferred) offer is H.264/AVC.
+The offered codec is H.264/AVC.
 The packetization-mode parameter indicates single NAL unit mode.
 This is the default mode and it is therefore not necessary to include this parameter (see RFC 6184 [25]).
 The profile-level-id parameter indicates Constrained Baseline profile at level 1.2, which supports bitrates up to 384 kbps.
 It also indicates, by using so-called constraint-set flags, that the bit stream can be decoded by any Baseline, Main or Extended profile decoder.
 The third parameter, sprop-parameter-sets, includes base-64 encoded sequence and picture parameter set NAL units that are referred by the video bit stream.
 The sequence parameter set used here includes syntax that specifies the number of re-ordered frames to be zero so that latency can be minimized.
-The second offer in the SDP is H.263 Profile 0 (Baseline) at level 10.
-It is used here as a fallback in case the other MTSI client does not support H.264/AVC.
 The bandwidth (including IP, UDP and RTP overhead) for video is restricted to 315 kbps.
-A fallback to H.263 should modify that bandwidth in the SDP answer to one more suited to the H.263 level.